-We found only one study dealing with the effect of topography on the recovery of fire-intolerant species after a fire.
+We found only one study dealing with the effect of topography on the recovery of species wit no fire-related traits after a fire.
 In Styria (Austria), a threshold slope of about 35-40 degrees seemed to determine whether erosion or regeneration of P. abies prevailed (Malowerschnig & Sass, 2014).
 They conclude that on gentler slopes, grassland was gradually replaced by immature and mature forest, while in steeper areas (approx. > 35-40°) it was degraded to rocks and debris or grassland.
 No data was found for the effects of aspect.